Marlon West ’85

 Animator Marlon West satisfies his inner child with a thriving career at Disney.

 If you can name a Disney animated classic produced after 1990, Marlon West was probably involved in it.
-His first project with Disney was to create effects for The Lion King, and he has since worked on Pocahontas, Mulan, The Princess and the Frog, and the blockbuster Frozen, among many others.
+His first project with Disney was to create the effect for The Lion King, and he has since worked on Pocahontas, Mulan, The Princess and the Frog, and the blockbuster Frozen, among many others.

 A Kid at Heart